whmrtm/Jekyll-Mono/_posts/2017-08-21-Hilbert-Transform.md

 $$ f(x) = \frac{1}{2}a_0 + \sum_0^{\infty} a_n cos \frac{nx}{\lambda} + b_n sin \frac{n\pi}{\lambda}$$

-The coefficients can be ontained by multiplying both sides of equations with cos(mx/lambda) or sin(mx/lambda) and integrating over a period of interval.
+The coefficients can be obtained by multiplying both sides of equations with cos(mx/lambda) or sin(mx/lambda) and integrating over a period of interval.

 ## Rewrite the form